 H/IMA's annual Career Fair is our way of giving back to Houston businesses and academic partners by bringing together highly qualified digital marketing, design and technology candidates for internships, and entry- to mid-level jobs with companies that have these kinds of staffing needs.
 Getting involved here is a lot of fun and can give you a lot of exposure to area businesses and local universities.

 Marketing and Technology Committee

 "Marketing" is an operative word in our organization's name, so you can bet the committee is every bit as essential.
 This committee puts the cherry on top of the Outreach Sundae, polishing both our communications and our image.
 Team members' capabilities are various and sundry, ranging from the aesthetic (graphic design) to the analytical (metric analysis).
 There's a continuously-expanding need for strong, dedicated marketers...after all, "Interactive Marketing" is our middle name.

 People who work on the execution side of marketing do well on the Marketing Committee...designers, optimizers, content developers, strategists, etc.

-“Interactivity” as we know it involves very little old technology.
+"Interactivity" as we know it involves very little old technology.
 Both our needs and abilities move and grow like a litter of baby rabbits, and keeping on top of it all (i.e. keeping us relevant in our self-proclaimed area of expertise) is a big job.
-The Technology Committee engineers, builds and maintains the machine that powers the organization: websites, web tools, communication software, and the integrations that make them all work together.
+The Technology Committee engineers build and maintain the machine that powers the organization: websites, web tools, communication software, and the integrations that make them all work together.

 Coders, hackers, tinkerers and designers, particularly those with an aptitude and interest for UX, are right at home on the Technology Committee.